2019/06/26

 4. Address bar search (FakeTag User Guide)

-In this chapter, you will learn how to search your bookmarks by tags using the address bar.
+This chapter describes how to search for bookmarks by tags from the address bar.

 ┗ [F1: "Asia"]